 Businesses, at least in pro-business capitalist societies, are only concerned about making more profit and increasing the number of customers.
 If they sense that consumers enjoy art and culture then they will also work to join in.
 Companies often use artistic movements, like flash mobs, to bandwagon onto popular culture.
 They understand that culture is universally enjoyed and seen to be a neutral space.
 Their involvement is designed to develop a favourable image of themselves.
 It is an unfortunate circumstance, but it’s the truth.

 Business does care about art.
-Companies like the Tate Sugar Company, Rowntree, Cadbury, and many others have worked to build schools, hospitals, art galleries and more.
+Companies like the Tate Sugar Company, Rowntree, Cadbury, and many others have worked to build schools, hospitals, art galleries, and more.
 Some companies do understand their social contract to create a better community around them.
 What needs to be done is to promote a different type of company culture and governance where working to help social issues is also part of a company’s responsibility.

 Art and culture belongs to everyone, not just the public

 Culture and art are products of human beings.
 That means that everyone, where ever they work, are also custodians, or owners of the art of a culture they interact with.
-These concepts are not in the ownership of one person, and you cannot ban anyone from producing it.
-So, this means that art and culture is the work of everyone at the same time.
+These concepts are not in the ownership of one person, and you cannot ban anyone from producing them.
+So, this means that art and culture are the work of everyone at the same time.
 We can travel and become immersed in a different history of art and culture and yet it can be seen and enjoyed by all.
 Culture is not a commodity that can be bought and sold, it can only be shared.

 There are many types of art not just “art”.
-There is classical, opera, theatre, and gallery exhibitions as examples of high art, which requires lots of financing and time to create.
+There are classical, opera, theatre, and gallery exhibitions as examples of high art, which requires lots of financing and time to create.
 It is often time and labour intensive.
 Regular pop concerts and other events are part of popular culture.
 It is true those too are often quite expensive to make but their audience is far greater so it is easier to make a profit.
 The opera is a live performance enjoyed by a small group of people.
 It is a smaller economic model and so needs all the money it can get.
 Having new sources of income means this art form can last for many years to come.